 Yes.
 Re-infection is possible from sexual activity with an infected person.

 Find out whether or not you have Pelvic Inflammatory Disease and what STD test is recommended using our anonymous symptom checker.
-Get your personalized results and recommendations now!Pelvic Inflammatory Disease (PID) Symptom Checker
+Get your personalized recommendations now!Pelvic Inflammatory Disease (PID) Symptom Checker